-6. When the CLEAN light flashes, slide the latch handle to the left as far as it will go, turn the Oven Set knob to OFF and open the door.
+8. When the LOCK light is off, slide the latch handle to the left as far as it will go and open the door.

 Never force the latch handle.
-Wait until the CLEAN light flashes and the latch slides easily.
-Forcing the latch handle may damage the door lock.
+Wait until the word "LOCK" goes out in the display.
+Forcing the latch handle may damage the lock.

-Q. What should I do if excessive smoking occurs during cleaning?

-- A. This is caused by excessive soil.
-Turn the Oven Set knob to OFF.
+Questions and Answers

+- Q. If my oven clock is not set to the correct time of day, can I still self-clean my oven? - A. If the clock is not set to the correct time of day you will not be able to set a delay clean to end at a specific time. - Q. Can I use commercial oven cleaners on any part of my self-cleaning oven? - A. No cleaners or coatings should be used around any part of this oven.
+If you do use them and do not thoroughly rinse the oven with water, wiping it absolutely clean afterwards, the residue can scar the oven surface and damage metal parts the next time the oven is automatically cleaned. - Q. What should I do if excessive smoking occurs during cleaning? - A. This is caused by excessive soil.
+Press the CLEAR/OFF pad.
 Open the windows to rid the room of smoke.
+Wait until the oven has cooled and the word "LOCK" is off in the display.
+Wipe up the excess soil and reset the clean cycle. - Q. Is the "crackling" or "popping" sound I hear during cleaning normal? - A. Yes.
+This is the sound of the metal heating and cooling during both the cooking and cleaning functions.

-Wait until the CLEAN light goes off.
-Wipe up the excess soil and reset the clean cycle. - Q. Should there be any odor during the cleaning? - A. Yes, there will be an odor during the first few cleanings.
+- Q. Should there be any odor during the cleaning? - A. Yes, there will be an odor during the first few cleanings.
 Failure to wipe out excessive soil might also cause a strong odor when cleaning. - Q. What causes the hair-like lines on the enameled surface of my oven? - A. This is a normal condition, resulting from heating and cooling during cleaning.
-These lines do not affect how your oven performs.

-Q. Why do I have ash left in my oven after cleaning?

-- A. Some types of soil will leave a deposit which is ash.
+These lines do not affect how your oven performs. - Q. Why do I have ash left in my oven after cleaning? - A. Some types of soil will leave a deposit which is ash.
 It can be removed with a damp sponge or cloth. - Q. Can I cook food on the cooktop while the oven is self-cleaning? - A. Yes.
-While the oven is self-cleaning, you can use the cooktop just as you normally do.
+While the oven is self-cleaning, you can use the cooktop just as you normally do. - Q. The word "door" appeared in the display when I selected the Clean Cycle.
+What's wrong? - A. The door latch handle must be moved all the way to the right.
+Move the latch handle and cleaning will start.

+CARE AND CLEANING